The 7 steps to getting a California Private Investigator license,

 4. Go pass the CA PI license examination test.

-The test is administered five or six days every week at thirteen locations in Calfornia and about ten in other states.
+The test is administered five or six days every week at fourteen locations in Calfornia and about ten in other states.

 You can choose testing sites in Anaheim, Atascadero, Bakersfield, Carson, El Monte,